wkumari/draft-wkumari-opsawg-sdi/README.md

-   Note that the device only needs to be able to download the configuration file; after the initial power-on in the factory it never needs to access the Internet or vendor or certificate publication server.
+   Note that the device only needs to be able to download the configuration file; after the initial power-on in the factory it never needs to access the Internet or vendor or directory server.
    The device (and only the device) has the private key and so has the ability to decrypt the configuration file.